ClojureBridgeLondon/curriculum-updated/outline/intro.md

 > pane.
 The first time you run this, it'll take a little while.
 {: ng-show="block63" .description}

 > After this, you'll find a new REPL launch in that bottom pane.
 Here you
 > can type commands just like the other REPL -- but now you can also type
 > code in the main file, and run it with the `Eval` button
 > (<kbd>ctrl</kbd>/<kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>x</kbd>, making sure the cursor is next to the code).
 {: ng-show="block63" .description}
 </section>

 <section>
-#### EXERCISE 1: Try the Clojure REPL
+#### EXERCISE: Try the Clojure REPL

 * Start Nightcode
 * Focus on the REPL in the bottom left